-Teens Take the City is a civic engagement program focused specifically on NYC government and fostering community organizing skills to build thoughtful, leaders of tomorrow.
+Teens Take the City is a civic engagement program focused specifically on NYC government and fostering policy development and presentation skills to build thoughtful, community leaders of tomorrow, today!

-Teens Take the City aims to educate participants about who runs their neighborhoods and how to become active participants in school and community life.
-Primary program activities include community mapping projects, educational workshops, and the preparation of a presentation showcasing students’ research and findings.
-Through these activities, oral and written communication skills are improved, leadership abilities strengthened, and solid resumes for college developed.
-The program provides opportunities for students to:
+Teens Take the City aims to educate participants about who runs their communities and how to become active participants in school and community life.
+Primary program activities include community mapping projects, educational workshops, and the preparation of a citywide presentation showcasing youth's research and findings.
+Through these activities, oral and written communication skills improve, leadership abilities strengthen, and solid resumes for college develop.

 - Understand the New York City legislative system

-- Meet and work alongside local politicians, professionals and managers of NYC agencies
+- Network with local politicians, professionals, and Leadership at NYC agencies

 - Hold a legislative session in New York City Council Chambers